David S. Hood, Dean

 Purpose and Core Values

 In order for NCCU students to achieve student success, best practices in higher education must be available for all students with intentional focus during the first two years of the students’ enrollment and matriculation.
 Research by Noel Levitz, NSSE, John Gardner, and others indicate that effective academic advising, academic support, personal and career counseling, social interaction opportunities, and leadership responsibilities make for student success during the first two years of college.
 The University College focuses intentionally, consistently, and qualitatively on academic advising, academic support, academic excellence, career placement, socialization skills, soft skills, and personal, civic, and social responsibility and accountability.
-The goals and objectives of the University College enable NCCU to carry out recommendations of the UNC Strategic Plan, specifically those related to Student Success and Access to Higher Education.
+The goals and objectives of the University College enable NCCU to carry out recommendations of the UNC Tomorrow Commission, specifically those related to Global Readiness and Access to Higher Education.

-Several initiatives at NCCU work to promote student success: early warning reports, mid-term grade reports, Eagle T.A.L.O.N.S. workshops, tutorial services, Supplemental Instruction, and learning communities.
+Several initiatives at NCCU work to promote student success: early warning reports, mid-term grade reports, student engagement sessions, tutorial services, Supplemental Instruction, and learning communities.
 Yet, more intentional work must be done to ensure success for the majority of our students.
 The University College fills the void with its intentional focus on student success for all new freshmen, sophomores, and transfer students.

 The University College is managed by a dean and two associate deans.
 Core values and specific strategies have been developed with several committees, colleges, and schools across the campus.